 You might be undertaking tasks such as helping to set up for our events, support on the day of our events (usually weekends), gardening projects, skills sharing, sorting donated stock at our retail warehouse in Bramley, making up fundraising packs, supermarket bag packs and working in our Hospice shops.
 Volunteers always get a warm welcome and are very much appreciated.

-Some volunteering opportunities are in high demand and so are usually reserved for companies that support us as part of a charity of the year partnership.
-To support St Gemma’s Hospice through corporate volunteering please visit www.st-gemma.co.uk/corporate-volunteering or contact us on firstname.lastname@example.org or call 0113 2185500.
+Some volunteering opportunities are in high demand and may be reserved for companies that support us as part of a charity of the year partnership.
+To support St Gemma’s Hospice through workplace volunteering please contact us on firstname.lastname@example.org or call 0113 2185500.

 We will post a Newsletter to you three times a year, and send you our ‘Volunteers’ eNews’ via email once a month.